flybywiresim/docs/docs/beginner-guide/landing.md

 - Aircraft is established on ILS localizer and glideslope
 - Flaps are set to 2

-At this point we would prepare the aircraft for a possible go-around by setting the Go-Around altitude (see charts) in the FCU.
+At this point we would prepare the aircraft for a possible missed appraoch and go-around by setting the go-around altitude in the FCU (see *MISSED APCH* procedure in the charts).
 We skip this for this beginner guide.

 For the final approach we do the following steps:

 - `Gear down`: Sometime between 2,500ft and 1,000ft , typically around 5-6NM from runway.
-- Set `FLAPS 3` and shortly after `FLAPS FULL` (always check speed before setting flaps otherwise you get an overspeed alarm).
+- Set `FLAPS 3` and shortly after `FLAPS FULL` (always check speed before setting flaps otherwise you might end up in an overspeed situation).
 - Arm `Autobrakes` (`Low` when dry, `Med` in rain or snow or a short runway)
 - Arm `Speedbrake` by pulling up the `Speedbrake` lever (Speedbrake must be retracted to arm)